Skip to Content

 • Folate: They contain about 59 micrograms of folate per 100 grams.
 Folate is essential for cell division and the formation of DNA.

-Chestnuts are often round or oval in shape, and they have a hard outer shell, kind of like a tough jacket.
+Chestnuts are often round or oval in shape, and they have a hard outer shell, similar to a tough jacket.
 Inside, you’ll find the edible part—the chestnut itself.
-This skin may make you difficult to open, so we must score it before proceeding to roast or boil chestnuts.
-Scoring the skin also help to avoid bursting while cooking them.
+This outer skin can be challenging to open, so it’s essential to score it before roasting or boiling chestnuts.
+Scoring the skin also helps prevent bursting during the cooking process.

 How to cook chestnuts quickly and easily

-Cooking Chestnut is not a challenge, and you can have it done in around 20 minutes.
+Cooking chestnuts is not a challenge, and you can have them ready in around 20 minutes.
 The most common method is roasting.
-Besides, boiling is also an easy method to cook chestnut on stove in case you don’t have an oven or air fryer ready.
+Additionally, boiling is also an easy way to cook chestnuts on the stove in case you don’t have an oven or air fryer available.

-As I mentioned above, we must score chestnuts before proceeding any cooking steps to avoid them to burst, as well as to peel the skin more easily.
-Before deep diving in roasting or boiling technique, let’s prepare them.
+As I mentioned above, we must score chestnuts before proceeding with any cooking steps to prevent them from bursting and to make it easier to peel the skin.
+Before delving into the roasting or boiling techniques, let’s prepare them.

 Preparation

-To prepare chestnut, first, you should remove damaged chestnuts.
-To classify, remember that good chestnuts should feel firm and have shiny shells.
-Avoid the ones with cracks or holes, as these sign shows your nuts might be dirty, old, or bitten by a worm.
-The first time I cooked my harvested chestnut, I skipped this step, and finally I got numbers of worms baked inside my chestnuts 🙂
+• To prepare chestnuts, first, you should remove any damaged ones.
+When classifying them, remember that good chestnuts should feel firm and have shiny shells.
+Avoid the ones with cracks or holes, as these signs indicate that your nuts might be dirty, old, or have been bitten by a worm.
+The first time I cooked my harvested chestnuts, I skipped this step, and I ended up with numerous worms baked inside my chestnuts 🙂

-Next, wash the nuts with a bit salt.
-Remove any dirt or stuff on the outside.
-Also, take the second look at each chestnut to make sure there are no bad ones.
-If a chestnut looks moldy and damaged, remove it.
+• Next, wash the nuts with a bit of salt to remove any dirt or debris on the outside.
+Also, take a second look at each chestnut to ensure there are no bad ones.
+If a chestnut looks moldy or damaged, be sure to remove it.

-Then, score the chestnuts.
-Use a sharp knife which has a heel and use that heel to score and make a shallow cut crosswise the nuts.
-You desire, you can make crosscut (x cut) so that the final cooked chestnuts will look cooler.
-You can also buy a Chestnut Clip to save time cutting them by a knife.
+• Then, score the chestnuts.
+Use a sharp knife with a heel and make a shallow crosswise cut on the nuts.
+If desired, you can create a crosscut (X-cut) for a more appealing appearance in the final cooked chestnuts.
+Alternatively, you can purchase a Chestnut Clip to save time cutting them by a knife.
 Of course, it’s safer as well.

 how to score chestnuts